kanchan999/RPS-I_Code/README.md

 # How to Run

 Install Dependencies
-Python 3.7+
+- Python 3.7+
-NumPy
+- NumPy
-Matplotlib (for plotting convergence curves)
+- Matplotlib (for plotting convergence curves)
-Clone or Download the repository.
+- Clone or Download the repository.
-Navigate to the repository folder, then run either problem’s script (e.g. for the spring design): python compression_spring_design_problem.py or
+- Navigate to the repository folder, then run either problem’s script (e.g. for the spring design):

-python Pressure_vessel_design_problem.py
-Each script will:

-Initialize the population
-Run all 12 algorithms (standard + RPS-I variants) Print best solutions and constraint feasibility Optionally plot a multi-line convergence chart
-Check Output
-The console/log will show each algorithm’s best solution, penalized fitness, objective value, and whether constraints are satisfied.
-A popup window with the convergence plot may appear if plotting is enabled.

 # RPS-I Overview

 Regenerative Population Strategy-I is a dynamic approach for mitigating structural bias.
 At each generation:

 Measure:
-Population diversity (α)
+- Population diversity (α)
-Improvement rate (β)
+- Improvement rate (β)
-Compute γ
+- Compute γ
-Reinitialize N indvidulas based on \(N = \psi(\gamma) = \lfloor (1-\gamma) \cdot (P-1) \rfloor\)
+- Reinitialize N indvidulas based on Eq.
+(14)
 This helps the algorithm avoid premature convergence and maintain better exploration/exploitation trade-offs.

 # Citation